sebasgverde/rnn-cells-music-paper/README.md

-# <center>Sequence Generation using Deep Recurrent Networks and Embedding Representations: A study case in transposition free music.</center>
+# <center>Sequence Generation using Deep Recurrent Networks and Embedding Representations: A study case in music.</center>
 <center>Songs, code and datasets to replicate the research and the specific reuslts of the paper</center>